Torsion of elliptic curves with rational $j$-invariant over quartic number fields: Lemmas on number fields

 \section{Lemmas on number fields}

-This section establishes two lemmas on number fields, to be used in the proof of Theorem \ref{thm: main theorem}.
-First, we prove a condition under which a quadratic extension of \(\QQ\) is contained within a cyclic quartic extension of \(\QQ\).
+This section establishes two lemmas on number fields for use in the proof of Theorem \ref{thm: main theorem}.
+First, we prove a condition under which a quadratic extension of \(\QQ\) is contained in a quartic cyclic extension of \(\QQ\).
 Specifically, we prove the following: